swengb-student/fhj.swengb2017.course/course-material/src/site/markdown/scala-basics/index.md

 ## Introduction

-**Scala is a programming language with a rather unique approach: It allows an functional programming style, but can be used as a full fledged object oriented programming language as well.**
+**Scala allows to use a functional programming style, but can also be used as a full fledged object oriented programming language as well.**

 It can be seen as a missing link between enterprise development (a domain where Java has its strengths) and pure functional programming (Haskell comes to mind).
 Like this, both worlds profit, and at the end more efficient software can be written.